kleinerbaerisstkuchen/bearScore/README.md

 # bearScore
-ai tool of chord recognition and sheet generator
+ai tool of chord recognition and sheet generation